almenscorner/IntuneCD/README.md

     - Shell
 - Settings Catalog Policies

+## Required Azure AD application Graph API permissions
+- DeviceManagementApps.ReadWrite.All
+- DeviceManagementConfiguration.ReadWrite.All
+- DeviceManagementServiceConfig.ReadWrite.All

+If you just want to backup you can get away with only Read permission!

 ## How do I use it?
 You have two options, using a pipeline or running it locally.
 Let's have a look at both.